Siddhant Banthia

 Siddhant Banthia (born 4 August 2000) is an Indian tennis player.

-Banthia has a career high ATP singles ranking of 1125 achieved on 23 August 2021.
-He also has a career high ATP doubles ranking of 591 achieved on 27 May 2019.
+Banthia has a career high ATP doubles ranking of world No. 141 achieved on 28 July 2025.
+He also has a career high singles ranking of No. 993 achieved on 1 July 2024.

 Banthia made his ATP main draw debut at the 2021 Winston-Salem Open after receiving a wildcard into the doubles main draw.

 Banthia plays college tennis at Wake Forest University.